kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 362
+### Problem 362 (Easy)

-This problem was asked by Twitter.
+> This problem was asked by Twitter.

-A strobogrammatic number is a positive number that appears the same after being rotated `180` degrees.
+A strobogrammatic number is a positive number that appears the same after being rotated 180 degrees.
 For example, `16891` is strobogrammatic.

-Create a program that finds all strobogrammatic numbers with N digits.
+Create a program that finds all strobogrammatic numbers with `N` digits.

 [Solution](solutions/src/main/java/com/vaani/dcp/Solution362.java)